Skip to main content

 Safe retries without duplicate tickets.
 Your webhook handlers and queue consumers will thank you.

-Here's what makes cStar different from "yet another headless API": your agents don't just use it — they play it.
+Here's what separates cStar from yet another headless API: your agents don't just use it -- they play it.

 $15/seat.
 That's It.
+That's the Pitch.

 The fastest path from zero to API call: